clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 #.
 Install ``ICIS`` by following the getting started guide on the `ICIS GitHub
    repository`_.

 #.
-Create an Ister install file and save it to the ``static/ister``
+Create an Ister install file and save it to the ``static/ister`` directory
-   directory within the web hosting directory for ``ICIS``.
-This install file is a block of JSON and describes to ``Ister`` how to perform an installation.
+   within the web hosting directory for ``ICIS``.
+This install file is a block of JSON and describes how ``Ister`` needs to perform an installation.
 It outlines what partitions, file systems, and mount points ``Ister`` should set up.
 It also outlines what bundles to install.
 Reference :ref:`bundles_overview` for a list of installable bundles.
 An Ister install file may look like the example below:

    .. code-block:: json